intrahealth/client-registry/README.md

 ## What does OpenCR do?

-OpenCR is offers the ability to:
+OpenCR offers the ability to:

 * Assign and look-up unique identifiers,
 * Allow connections from diverse point of service (POS) systems, such as lab systems and electronic medical record (EMR) systems, that can submit messages in FHIR,